 - Regulatory Reporting

-While the core group includes only the first three, the additional five groups regularly interact with the treasury team and provide a better perspective of interfacing and delivery challenges as internal outsiders.
+The core group includes only the first three.
+However, the additional five groups regularly interact with the treasury team.
+Which provides a better perspective of interfacing and delivery challenges as internal outsiders.

 RCSA example – List of initial challenges.

 In our initial discussion with the group identifies a number of operational challenges.
-A small sample of these challenges is shared below:
+We share a small sample of these challenges below:

 - Delayed day end processing.
-At least once a week day end processing for the treasury system is delayed beyond normal office hours requiring the back office staff to stay behind and close the books.
+At least once a week day end processing for the treasury system experiences delays beyond normal office hours.
+Consequently, requiring the back office staff to stay behind and close the books.
 A delayed day end has a follow on effect on the core banking system day end processing because the core banking platform waits for the day end results from the treasury platform before beginning its own processing.
-To date the group has always been able to complete its day end processing before the 10:30 pm cutoff, but there have been a few close calls.
+To date the group has always been able to complete its day end processing before the 10:30 pm cutoff.
+However, there have been a few close calls.

-- The most common cause of delayed day end processing is either a late post market close deal or a counterparty trade limit exception.
+- Most common causes of delayed day end processing is either late post market close deal or counterparty trade limit exception.

-- A late post market trade is sometimes required when there is an issue with regulatory reserves treasury is responsible for A shortfall in that reserve requires a covering trade from the market.
-We generally find out about the shortfall just before day end processing begins but after all trades for the day have been entered in the system.
+- A late post market trade is sometimes required when there is an issue with regulatory reserves treasury is responsible for.
+A shortfall in that reserve requires a covering trade from the market.
+We generally find out about the shortfall just before day end processing begins but after the entry of all trades for the day in the system.
 The final reserve requirement cannot be determined till all treasury trades have been entered, approved, committed and settled.

 - The same holds true for counterparty limit checks.
 While traders do an initial counterparty limit check before posting a trade, the actual final limit verification happens as part of the treasury day end process.
 This happens because the counterparty trade limit management system is external to the treasury platform.

 - Treasury day end processing begins generally 30 – 50 minutes after close of markets at 4 pm.
 The delay happens because while traders maintain an Excel based blotter for their day long activity, tickets and trades are only generated at day end after client facing activities are finished.
-While we only have three traders on the front desk, the trade entry and approval process takes anywhere between 30 – 60 minutes to complete.
+While the bank only has three traders on the front desk, the trade entry and approval process takes anywhere between 30 – 60 minutes to complete.

 - Network and protocol failures.
 Because of network load on account of day end processing in a number of subsystems, there have been a few instances where system handshakes between subsystems have failed in the past leading to unanticipated delays in the start of the core banking day end processing.
-Sometimes the failures have occurred at the treasury system end while there have been a few instances where the middleware layer connecting the two platforms has failed.
+Sometimes the failures have occurred at the treasury system end.
+At other times the failure occurs in the middleware layer connecting the two platforms.
 All the failures in the past have been addressed quickly by vendor intervention through a support call.

 RCSA Example – Identify risks.